-Usually this is the part of the post where I show you a recipe that I’m going to make next… but this time I’m showing you this awesome chocolate tart because I made it and it’s awesome.
-A few leftover slices are in my freezer waiting for a special occasion where I haven’t already eaten 2 macaroons after lunch.
+Usually this is the part of the post where I show you a recipe that I’m going to make next… but this time I’m showing you this awesome chocolate tart because I made it, and it’s awesome.
+A few leftover slices are in my freezer waiting for a special occasion where I haven’t already eaten 2 coconut macaroons after lunch.

 - 1 cup raw almonds, ground into a fine meal* (see note)